 What Are Noodles?

-They are used in both hot and cold dishes, with their preparation and enjoyment varying by season and region.
+They are served both hot and cold, and their methods of preparation and enjoyment vary depending on the season and location.

 Types of Noodle Dishes